Area Directors have two branding fronts that you will find yourself focused on.

 The obvious is your clients' branding...if your clients are already branded well, our goal on the ad management side of business would be simply to maintain that brand continuity.
 For those not branded well, we'll do our best to help "develop" a sense of identity with their ads.

-The second and more important branding front is the publication brand.
-That's right... your publication is a brand!
-We want to help you advance that brand too.
-There are several clever ways to do this that most Area Directors are generally blissfully ignorant of.
-But that's where we come in... that's why they call us the Junkies.
+The second and maybe more important branding front is your publication's brand.
+We'll help you advance that brand, too.
+There are several clever ways to do this that most Area Directors are generally blissfully ignorant of, but that's where we come in and that's why they call us the Junkies.

 Announcing Branded Reminder Emails